Your Vision, Our Focus – Contact Lens Specialists

 Scleral Lenses

-Scleral lenses are large diameter rigid gas permeable lenses.
-Because of their size (14mm to 24mm), they rest on the sclera which is the white part of the eye.
+Scleral lenses are large-diameter rigid gas-permeable lenses.
+Because of their size (14mm to 24mm), they rest on the sclera, which is the white part of the eye.
 Hence the name “scleral” lens.
 The sclera has considerably fewer nerve endings than the cornea.
-Fewer nerve endings means less sensitivity which ultimately means a very comfortable contact lens!
-In fact, most patients will report that scleral lenses are the most comfortable contact lens they have ever worn even when compared to soft contact lenses.
+Fewer nerve endings mean less sensitivity, which ultimately means a very comfortable contact lens!
+Most patients will report that scleral lenses are the most comfortable contact lenses they have ever worn, even when compared to soft contact lenses.

 Contact Lens Fitting

 One size does not fit all when it comes to contact lenses.
 Your eye doctor will need to take some measurements to properly fit your contact lenses.
-Contact lenses that do not fit properly could cause discomfort, blurry vision or even damage the eye.
+Contact lenses that do not fit properly could cause discomfort, blurry vision, or even damage the eye.
 Your eye doctor may request that you schedule a follow-up appointment to check that your contact lenses are fitting properly and that your eyes are adjusting properly.
-If you are experiencing discomfort or dryness in your eyes you should visit your eye doctor as soon as possible.
-Your eye doctor may decide to try a different lens, a different contact lens disinfecting solution or to try an adjustment in your wearing schedule.
+If you are experiencing discomfort or dryness in your eyes, you should visit your eye doctor as soon as possible.
+Your eye doctor may decide to try a different lens or a different contact lens disinfecting solution, or to try an adjustment in your wearing schedule.

-We are especially proud of our contact lens selection as well as our abilities to fit all types of contact lenses available.
+We are especially proud of our contact lens selection as well as our ability to fit all types of contact lenses available.

 • ACUVUE LOGO